 Do you have trouble putting down your phone?
 You might have a cell phone addiction.
 Even when you’re not expecting important messages you are checking your cell phone constantly?
-It’s an addiction for which you have to blame your brain, recent study says.
+It’s an addiction for which you have to blame your brain, a recent study on behavioral addictions says.

 Cell phone addiction facts

 Your smartphone gives you unlimited access to people and information.
 "So, that's good!" you might think.
 Well, sometimes.
 But there is a flip side to it: